 This is a variation of Si Jun Zi Tang.
 We have added Tai Zi Shen for Dang Shen (codonopsis).
 Tai Zi Shen is a bit more expensive but it is more gentle on the system.
 In general there is a continuum between Ren Shen, Dang Shen, Tai Zi Shen, Xuan Shen and Xi Yang Shen in terms of their temperature.
 Ren Shen is the most warm and Xuan Shen is most cooling.
 Tai Zi Shen sits right there in the middle.
 In addition we have added Zhi Zi (gardenia) to clear more heat.
 The detoxifiers help get rid of heat toxins.

 I have seen a similar group of herbs advertised as “boosting Wei Qi”.
 It may be the teacher in me but I can’t help but to note that this is not quite technically correct.
 If you are fighting a disease you want to raise zheng Qi which creates the overall resistance to pathogens.
 Wei qi circulates on the outsides of the (blood) vessels and is protective in the sense of keeping colds and flus away.
 During the day it circulates on the skin and at night it goes to protect the organs.
 It is why we need to have blankets on when we sleep at night.
+In other words, you need the zheng Qi to produce the wei qi.
 Wei Qi is translated as “protective qi” and yes these herbs boost wei qi but more importantly this formula more boosts zheng while also dispelling evil (xie) qi.

-Below are excerpts from my book – Fundamentals of Chinese Medicine (PMPH Press 2015)
+Below are excerpts from my book (co-writer) Fundamentals of Chinese Medicine (PMPH Press 2015)

 When pathogenic qi invades the body, it is not easy to maintain health if the zheng/upright qi is weak.
 Qi not only protects the body surface from the invasion of external pathogens, but also serves to eliminate pathogens that have already invaded the body.
 When the pathogenic qi invades the body, the zheng qi attempts to drive it outward.
 Therefore, the normal defending functions of qi should prevent the invasion of pathogenic qi.
 The functional ability of zheng qi determines the frequency, development, severity, and prognosis of diseases.